KeenMate/renttoday-database/README.md

 This is a rework of [Pagila database](https://github.com/ganeshan/pagila).
 It starts to be so different that it has no point to call it still Pagila.
 Main differences are these:

-- there is a new schema for helper functions and objects:
+- there is a new schema called *helpers* for helper functions and objects:
   - aggregation function *group_concat* and it's *_group_concat* function help to group by concatenated string
   - functions *full_name* and *reversed_full_name* helps to format names in the same way from all places, DRY
 - database contains new template table ***_template_timestamps*** that is inherited by most of the tables except table *payment* that is partitioned and cannot inherit another table so timestamp fields are now part of payment table
 - *last_updated* function has been reworked to work properly with new timestamps
 - *payment* and *rental* tables were denormalized to contain film title, customer's fullname and staff member's fullname and proper foreing keys were set to **set to null on delete** for respective ids to be able to delete films, customers and staff and does not affect accounting and reporting